|

 more like a cork, but I will manage.

-Only when you think about it, said Hentmirë,
+Only if you think about it, said Hentmirë, firmly.

-firmly.
-But I have found that if you just do something,
+But I have found that if you do not think, and just do

 Legolas smiled.
 And you will follow me, anyway.